 Please note that our overbust style corsets are best suited for a B or C cup size.
 (D cups will generally fit as well, but you may find a little extra cleavage or push-up effect results.)
 Make sure to consult our size chart to ensure that your bust will also fit into the size corset you've selected.
 If you have a fuller bustline, you may instead want to choose an underbust style corset and pairing it with a well-fitted bra of your choice.

 If you still have questions at all about how to choose the correct size corset, please contact us!
-We make a really strong effort to reply to your emails right away, and our contact form is the quickest way to get in touch.
 Just provide us with detailed information about your fitting concerns, including body circumference measurements if you're able - they're much more accurate than dress sizes, as those can vary between brands.

 Note that we are not medical professionals and cannot advise you on health or safety questions.
 If you have any concerns about how a corset might interact with your body, please consult your doctor.